Architecture - Engineering - Construction Management (AEC)

 Integrated Innovation Institute

 The Integrated Innovation Institute is a joint initiative of the College of Engineering, College of Fine Arts (CFA) and Tepper School of Business.
-The Institute currently offers three multidisciplinary graduate degree programs across its locations in Pittsburgh and Silicon Valley: Master of Integrated Innovation for Products & Services, Master of Science in Software Management and Master of Science in Technology Ventures.
+The Institute currently offers three multidisciplinary graduate degree programs across its locations in Pittsburgh and Silicon Valley: Master of Integrated Innovation for Products & Services and Master of Science in Software Management.

 Integrated master’s/bachelor’s program (IMB)